Intel dossier

 DB Metrics

 No structured market_observations records currently exist in data/properties.db for Amarillo.
-The metrics cited in this analysis derive from the canonical geo page at wiki/domains/geographies/Amarillo and the Panhandle.md, which sources from wiki/sources/Legacy Texas Market Thesis.md and wiki/sources/2026 Q2 Market Research Sprint.md.
+The metrics cited in this analysis derive from the canonical geo page at wiki/domains/geographies/us/texas/west-texas/Amarillo and the Panhandle.md, which sources from wiki/sources/Legacy Texas Market Thesis.md and wiki/sources/2026 Q2 Market Research Sprint.md.
+Treat the table below as unstructured source-note evidence pending primary-source preservation and normalized structured import.

 MetricValueSource